drmowinckels/tidyquintro/README.md

 ### Install R

 Make sure to have R installed on your computer.
+It is recommended that you have a newer version of R installed, preferably higher than 4.0.0, but at minimum higher than 3.5.3.
 Download R from [the R-project](https://www.r-project.org/)

 #### Windows computers